Sweet Peas, Pods & Papas: All About Birth, B@@bs & Babies

 Q: How can I tell the difference between a variation and a complication when I'm in labor?

-A: It's the difference between waiting it out and choosing interventions for a Healthy Mom, Healthy Baby outcome.
+A: It's the difference between waiting it out with a variation; and choosing interventions for a complication.
+What ever the birth journey, give yourself permission to do what it takes to have a Healthy Mom, Healthy Baby outcome.

 The female form is beautifully made to grow a baby and birth a baby.
 Birthing wisdom tells us that, in general, Sweet Peas will not grow bigger than the outlet the vessel carrying them can provide.